Random Laplacian Features for Learning with Hyperbolic Space: Experiments

-\textbf{Baselines.} On Disease, Airport, Pubmed, Citeseer and Cora dataset, we compare our HyLa-SGC model against GCN \cite{kipf2016semi}, SGC \cite{wu2019simplifying}, GAT \cite{velivckovic2017graph}, HGCN \cite{chami2019hyperbolic} and HNN \cite{ganea2018hyperbolic} using the publicly released version in Table \ref{table:nc-base}.
-We tune the hidden dimension by hand.
-For Reddit dataset, we compare to the reported performance of GaAN, supervised and unsupervised variants of GraphSAGE \cite{hamilton2017inductive}, SGC \cite{wu2019simplifying} and FastGCN \cite{chen2018fastgcn} in Table \ref{table:nc-base}.
-Note that GCN and HGCN can not be trained on the Reddit dataset because the whole adjacency matrix is too large to fill into memory.
-Worthy to mention, the HyLa-SGC model can also be designed to train in a batch by batch way for datasets that are even larger than Reddit in case of OOM.
+\textbf{Baselines.} On Disease, Airport, Pubmed, Citeseer and Cora dataset, we compare our HyLa/RFF-SGC model against both Euclidean models (GCN, SGC and GAT) and Hypebolic models (HGCN, LGCN and HNN) using their publicly released version in Table \ref{table:nc-base}, where all hyperbolic models adopt a \emph{16-dimensional} hyperbolic space for consistency and a fair comparison.
+For the largest Reddit dataset, a {50-dimensional} hyperbolic space is used.
+We also compare against the reported performance of supervised and unsupervised variants of GraphSAGE and FastGCN in Table~\ref{table:nc-base}.
+Note that GCN-based models (e.g., HGCN, LGCN) could not be trained on Reddit because its adjacency matrix is too large to fit in memory, unless a sampling way is used for training.
+Worthy to mention, despite of the fact that standard Euclidean GCN literature \citep{kipf2016semi,wu2019simplifying} train the model for \emph{100} epochs on the node classification task, most hyperbolic (graph) networks including HGCN, LGCN, GIL\footnote{We cannot replicate results of GIL from their public code.} report results of training for (5-)thousand epochs with early stopping.
+For a fair comparison, we train all models for a maximum of \emph{100} epochs with early stopping, except from HGCN\footnote{HGCN requires pretraining embeddings from a link prediction task to achieve reported results on node classification task for Pubmed and Cora.}, whose results were taken from the original paper trained for 5,000 epochs.

 { }